 There are different ways to serve this one pot meal with spinach and red beans.
 I love it served with yogurt and chopped fresh parsley.
 Crumbled goat cheese or feta on top is also really good if you eat dairy.

-It’s often served with pita bread.
+It’s often served with pita bread or naan bread.
 Serve this on the side or in fact any kind of bread you want.
 You won’t want to miss out on any of the delicious juices.
 Bread is perfect for scooping up every last bit of this spinach and red bean shakshuka.

 Slices of avocado on the side are also good.
 You might like to chop some cilantro as well as the parsley, since that complements the tomato flavour too.

-There isn’t much that can go wrong when you make eggs poached in tomato sauce.
+There isn’t much that can go wrong when you make this red bean breakfast dish.
 It’s easy enough for even a beginner in the kitchen to rustle up.
 If you can make bacon and eggs, avocado toast or even cereal and milk, this spinach and red bean shakshuka will be a breeze!

-However, there is one important tip to know before making this savoury breakfast recipe.
+However, there is one important tip to know before making this shakshuka with beans recipe.
 Tomatoes are acidic, which means they can react with the seasoning on a cast iron pan.
-If the dish has a metallic flavour and your pan looks dull, this is the reason!
+If the dish has a metallic flavor and your pan looks dull, this is the reason!

 Because of this, use a stainless steel pan instead if you have one.
 You will want to make this one pot meal with spinach and red beans often, so it’s worthwhile investing in a stainless steel ovenproof pan.